tsgates/arch-wiki-markdown/wiki/BluRay.md

 > Preparation

-Firstly install libbluray from the official repositories and libaacs-git from the AUR.
-Then try method 1, and if this does not work, try method
+Firstly install libbluray and libaacs from the official repositories.
-2. The two methods are not exclusive, you can use both methods in the same KEYDB.cfg file.
+Then try method 1, and if this does not work, try method 2.
+The two methods are not exclusive, you can use both methods in the same KEYDB.cfg file.

 Method 1 (PK and Host K/C)